Frequently Asked Questions:

 If you have not used SEVC before, email info@sevetcardiology before scheduling a consult to obtain our information sheet about SEVC's service.

-1) Please use the online scheduler to reserve a 90 minute consult time.
+1) First, use the online scheduler to reserve a 90 minute consult time.
 Consultation times/availability will typically be based on your region's caseload.
-Up to 3 cases can be evaluated in the 90 minute consult time.
+Up to 4 cases can be evaluated in the 90 minute consult time.
+If more than 3, please reach out to see if additional cases can be accommodated during the scheduled consult time.
 We will give you an estimated timeframe of arrival, please make sure the pets are dropped off at your clinic at least 1-2 hours prior to this time.

-2) Submit each patient's information using the referral form (this is required if you wish SEVC to evaluate that patient).
+2) Once the consult time has been reserved, submit each case's info using the patient info form (this is required if you wish SEVC to evaluate that patient).
+Please do not skip this step as it helps SEVC plan the day as well as provide information so Dr. Pogue can give accurate recommendations.
+If patient information is not given, SEVC cannot guarantee that the pet will be evaluated.
 Please read the additional details on both the online scheduler and referral form pages.

-Do you meet directly with pet owners in my clinic?
+Do you meet directly with pet owners in my clinic or discuss results to owners via phone?

-Not at this time - to help SEVC efficiently service a large number and area of veterinary clinics, we only provide direct consultation with the referring veterinarian.
+Not at this time - to help SEVC most efficiently service a large number and area of veterinary clinics, SEVC does not facilitate owners being present during the echocardiogram and Dr. Pogue only provides direct consultation with the referring veterinarian.

 The results of all diagnostics performed will be given to the primary care veterinarian in the form of a detailed consultation report, and this information will be relayed to the pet owner by the primary care veterinarian.
 To further help relay important information about cardiac disease and therapy, client handouts will be provided for many diseases.
-See below for a list of options if your client prefers a traditional appointment with a cardiologist.
+See below in the pet owner area for a list of options if your client prefers a traditional (face-to-face) appointment with a cardiologist.

 What services do you offer and what are your fees?